 - Play spaces should be accessible to all children.
 Reference should be made to existing national guidance on inclusive play.
 When designing and planning play areas also consider seating areas for carers, shaded spaces and avoiding hidden spots. - Play areas could also include elements relating to nature and landscape.
-The equipment and fittings considered should be of high quality, durability and conforming to the relevant standard as defined by the Local Authority. - Developments can demonstrate their commitment to high quality open spaces by showing that they meet the standards in the Building with Nature Green Infrastructure benchmark (https://www. buildingwithnature.org.uk/about).
+The equipment and fittings considered should be of high quality, durability and conforming to the relevant standard as defined by the Local Authority. - All new development should meet the standards in Building with Nature as set out by the Gloucestershire Wildlife Trust.